Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Introduction

 where $U, Y, \hY$ are Laplace transforms of the input and output signals $u, y, \hy$.
-Additional assumptions are that $H$ itself has a finite $\Htwo$ norm and is analytic over $\CC_+$ (the open left half-plane), and that $\hE$ is invertible and $\hE^{-1} \hA$ has eigenvalues in the open left half-plane, rendering the \ac{rom} asymptotically (exponentially, Lyapunov) stable and ensuring it has a finite $\Htwo$ norm.
+Additional assumptions are that $A$ and $\hA$ have eigenvalues in $\CC_-$ (the open left half-plane), ensuring that $H$ and $\hH$ have finite $\Htwo$ norms and are analytic over $\CC_+$ (the open right half-plane).
 Finding \iac{rom} that minimizes the $\Htwo$ error is motivated by the $\Linf$ output error bound, namely

 Thus, a small $\Htwo$ error guarantees a small $\Linf$ output error (in the time-domain).
-The function $H$ can be a transfer function of a finite-dimensional, \ac{lti} system of the same form as in~\eqref{eq:lti-fom}, but this is not necessary (as for the case we consider in \Cref{sec:td}).
+In the following, the function $H$ need not be a transfer function of a finite-dimensional \ac{lti} system as in~\eqref{eq:lti-fom}, but it can be any element of the Hardy $\Htwo^{\nout \times \nin}$ space, i.e., a function $\fundef{H}{\CC}{\CCoi}$ analytic over $\CC_+$ with a finite $\Htwo$ norm~\cite{BeaG12}.